muligmoen/FYS3110CompPhy/Project 1/README.md

 # Project 1

+This project aims to solve Poissons equation,

+\frac{du^2}{dx^2} = f(x)

-This project aims to solve Poissons equation for a given distribution of charges.
-This is achieved through a matrix solution and Thomas algorithm.
+for a given function f.
+This is achieved by employing matrix methods, and deriving an algorithm for the special case of a tridiagonal matrix.

 ## Usage
-The executable "project1" should be run with the number of meshpoints N and a filename to save the data to.
-A python script can be called with the file returned from the program as a command line input to plot the data.
+The executable "project1" should be run with the number of meshpoints N and a filename to save the data to along with the method chosen.
+The python script "plot.py" can be called with the filname used in the executable to plot the data.

+Alternatively a wrapper can be used by using "launcher.py".
+This asks for the inputs and validates it before it calls the executables, and gives both the file and a plot of the solution.

 ## Installation
 A makefile is included for easy installation.
 Open a terminal and type "make" to make the executables.